Kangiriyanka/joe-farah/src/pages/projects/gameok.md

  &nbsp;

-The 401 error is handled with <b class= "bold-rounded">useRouteError</b> and <b class= "bold-rounded">useRouteError</b>.
+The 401 error is handled with <b class= "bold-rounded">useRouteError</b> and <b class= "bold-rounded">isRouteErrorResponse</b>.
 The first one simply catches the error, and the second one identifies it from the response status.
-We can then redirect the user back to the login page.
-This is done by setting the storedUser's state to null.
-In Gameok, a user is logged if their username is set.
+We can then redirect the user to the login page.
+This is done by setting the storedInfo's state to null.
+In Gameok,  a user is logged if their username is set in the global state.
 ```tsx
 // ErrorBoundary.tsx
 import { useRouteError, isRouteErrorResponse, Navigate } from "react-router-dom";